kiali/kiali.io/content/en/docs/Installation/deployment-configuration.md

 ## Log level and log format configuration

 By default, Kiali will print up to `INFO`-level messages in simple text format.
-You can change the log level, output format, and time format as follows:
+You can change the log level, output format, and time format as in the following example:

 ```yaml
 spec: